 Caramel Apple Dip

-Sinfully delicious!
-Sprinkle with nuts and use as a dip for your favorite apples!
+Sinfully delicious caramel apple dip recipe!
+Sprinkle with nuts and use as a dip for your favorite apples.

-Sinfully delicious!
-Sprinkle with nuts and use as a dip for your favorite apples!
+Sinfully delicious caramel apple dip recipe!
+Sprinkle with nuts and use as a dip for your favorite apples.

 This was definitely the hit of my party.
 I sliced all but 3 small apples of a 3 lb. bag and every apple was gone the the bowl licked clean.
 I was worried it was going to be too sweet but went ahead and added all the sugar anyway.
 It was perfect!
 I wanted to have all the food prep work done hours before the party so to keep the sliced apples from browning I put them in a bowl of about 4 cups of water and 1/4 cup lemon juice and kept them in the fridge.
 Right before I was ready to serve them I drained them and served them on a large platter with the dip in the middle.
 The last apple was as white as when I first served it.Read More